Loading...

 Lófou

-Lofou is a charming village nestled in the southern slopes of Troodos mountains of Limassol district and it consists part of the "wine-villages" or "Karassochoria" region of the island (in Greek "Κρασοχώρια").
+Lofou is a village situated on the southern slopes of the Troodos mountains in the Limassol district.
+It is part of the "wine-villages" or "Karassochoria" region (in Greek "Κρασοχώρια") known for its vineyards and wine production.

-Nowadays, Lofou maintains its traditional and scenic environment.
-The village was almost entirely abandoned after the late 1940's.
-Subsequently, the village maintained its character, remaining untouched by the constant developments, as a notable example of the Cypriot village architecture.
-Wandering around the cobblestoned streets of the village one can see the numerous houses, built with traditional stone, complemented by the wooden balconies and tiled roofs.
-The old school stands as a focal point with its Neoclassical structure, in the centre of the village and it was in operation until 1973.
+Today, Lofou has preserved its traditional and scenic ambiance.
+After being largely abandoned after the late 1940s, the village retained its character, remaining untouched by extensive modernization, serving as a notable example of Cypriot village architecture.
+While wandering through its cobbled streets, one can admire the numerous stone houses adorned with wooden balconies and tiled roofs.
+The old school, a prominent Neoclassical structure located at the village center, remained operational until 1973.

-Near the museum, on the west side of the village, on a small hill, is situated the main church of the village, Panagia Chrysolofitissa (translated as our Lady of the Golden Hill), that is dedicated to the Annunciation of Virgin Mary.
-The church was built between 1854 and 1872, with the voluntary work of the population.
-It is a single aisle church, characterised by its gothic influence, and is decorated internally with wall paintings and externally by the two bell towers, added later during the 20th century.
-A bit outside of Lofou, on the road towards Alassa village, is located a smaller chapel, that of Prophet Elias which was renovated around the year 2000.
+On the west side of the village, atop a small hill, stands the main church, Panagia Chrysolofitissa ("Our Lady of the Golden Hill"), dedicated to the Annunciation of Virgin Mary.
+Constructed between 1854 and 1872 with the voluntary work of the locals, the single-aisle church exhibits gothic influences and showcases interior wall paintings, complemented by two bell towers added in the 20th century.
+Slightly outside Lofou, on the road to Alassa village, a renovated chapel of Prophet Elias can be found, dating back to around the year 2000.

 Other locations